AyalaGottfried/MMU/README.md

 When you first initialize the unit, you choose a replacement algorithm for the MMU (implemented with Java-Generics).

 ## Goal
-The purpose of this project is to implement the memory management unit (or something similar ) in the software operating system only, while
+The purpose of this project is to implement the memory management unit (or something similar) in the software operating system only, while
-Use of object-oriented programming principles, pattern design, libraries and data structures built into JAVA.
+Use of object-oriented programming principles, pattern design, libraries and built-in data structures in JAVA.

 ## Technologies